Kayaker's photos show crack in closed I-40 bridge in 2016 - News Break

 The cause of the crack has not been officially determined, but Tennessee Department of Transportation chief engineer Paul Degges has said that fatigue of having 50,000 vehicles pass daily on the bridge could be a contributing factor.

-Frazier did not immediately return a message left at a number listed for him.
-He began work with the Arkansas DOT as a mechanic in 2006 and had served as statewide bridge inspector since 2016.

-According to the memo, Frazier said he did not believe it was safe to use the under-bridge unit to inspect along the outside of the tie girder, despite it being standard procedure to do so.
-Hill wrote that the machinery had safety features to keep it stable.

-The Arkansas DOT has also referred the incident to federal investigators and said it is reinspecting the other eight “fracture critical” bridges that had been reviewed by the fired employee.
+The Arkansas DOT has also referred the incident to federal investigators and said it is reinspecting all the “fracture critical” bridges that had been reviewed by the fired employee.

 Moore said he feels like he performed a public service by sharing the photos.